Toluwaez/Toluwanimi-Cybersecurity-Portfolio/README.md

-# Toluwanimi-Cybersecurity-Portfolio
-Hi, I’m Toluwanimi — I’m an IT and Cybersecurity professional with experience in vulnerability management and SOC operations.
-I’ve worked with tools like Tenable, Splunk, and Cortex Xpanse to support enterprise security posture.
-I’m looking to connect with teams working on threat detection, cloud security, or automation.
+# 👋🏾 Hi, I’m Toluwanimi

+I’m a cybersecurity and IT professional passionate about using technology to protect and empower people.
+Currently exploring SOC automation, threat detection, and vulnerability management.
+On this page, you’ll find projects related to:
+- Security monitoring and log analysis
+- Python automation for incident response
+- Network and vulnerability management
+- Cloud security and compliance insights